Margin lending from Schwab

 - Margin borrowing increases your level of market risk, so the value of your investments can go down as well as up.

-- You must repay your margin loan, regardless of the underlying value of the securities you purchased.
+- You must repay your margin debit balance, regardless of the underlying value of your positions.

 - Schwab can change its maintenance margin requirements at any time without prior notice.

 - If the equity in your account falls below the minimum maintenance requirements (30% for most securities), you'll have to deposit additional cash or acceptable collateral.

 - If you fail to meet your minimums, Schwab may be forced to close some or all of your positions, with or without your prior approval.